7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 Frequently Asked Questions

-How do I format JSON in VS Code?
+How to format JSON in VS Code?

-Can VS Code validate JSON against a schema?
+Can VS Code validate JSON against schema?

 Yes.
 VS Code automatically loads schemas for common files like package.json and tsconfig.json.
-For custom schemas, add a json.schemas entry in your settings pointing to your schema file.
+For custom schemas, add a json.schemas entry in settings pointing to your schema file.
 See VS Code's JSON documentation for details.

-What's the difference between JSON Crack and JSON Hero?
+Difference between JSON Crack and JSON Hero?

-VS Code can open large files, but performance suffers beyond 10-20 MB.
+VS Code can open large files, but performance usually suffers beyond 10-20 MB.
 For very large files, use Dadroit JSON Viewer on Windows, or jq on the command line (jq . largefile.json | less).
-These tools are optimized for files that would slow down a general-purpose editor.
+These tools are optimized for files that slow down general purpose editors.

 Related Reading